Flower

 • Family: Ranunculaceae

-In the Middle East and Mediterranean regions, Nigella seeds are valued as “black cumin” and have been used as a spice and medicinal ingredient since ancient times.
-Although a different species, Nigella sativa, is often used for culinary purposes, the resemblance in appearance and flavor allows both species to be incorporated into cooking.
+In the Middle East and Mediterranean regions, Nigella seeds are known as “black cumin” and have been used since ancient times as both a spice and a medicinal remedy.
+Although Nigella sativa is more commonly used for culinary purposes, the resemblance in appearance and flavor has led to the use of both species in cooking.

 Historical Episodes

-Nigella was highly valued in ancient Egypt, with seeds even discovered in the tomb of Tutankhamun.
-This finding suggests that Nigella was long regarded as a symbol of protection and health.
-In Arab regions, it is still called a “miracle seed” and is often used in traditional health practices.
+Nigella held importance in ancient Egypt, with seeds discovered in the tomb of King Tutankhamun.
+This suggests that Nigella was long regarded as a symbol of protection and health.

 Gardening Advice